servernull/openfaas-exif/README.md

 # openfaas-exif

-An [openfaas](https://www.openfaas.com) function that takes an URL to an image, and returns EXIF information in the image.
+An [openfaas](https://www.openfaas.com) function that takes an URL to an image, and returns any EXIF information found in the image.

 ```bash